-•This policy is monitored on a day-to-day basis by the Headteacher, who reports to governors about the effectiveness of the policy on request.

-This Anti-Bullying Policy is the governors' responsibility and they review its effectiveness annually with input from pupils, parents/carers, governors and staff.
+- • - This policy is monitored on a day-to-day basis by the Headteacher, who reports to governors about the effectiveness of the policy on request. - \ - This anti-bullying policy is the governors' responsibility and they review its effectiveness annually with input from pupils, parents/carers, governors and staff.
 All stakeholders are given opportunities to contribute to the development of the policy.
-Governors may have cause to analyse information with regard to gender, age, ethnic background or any other protected characteristic of all children involved in bullying incidents.

-This policy is available to all stakeholders in the school via the school website and is actively signposted during all induction processes.
+Governors may have cause to analyse information with regard to gender, age and ethnic background of all children involved in bullying incidents. - • - This policy is available to all stakeholders in the school via the school website and is actively signposted during all induction processes. - •